Which school do you want to support?

 A growing body of research backs up the common sense observation that school climate matters, and it can be developed intentionally.
 The National School Climate Center assembled research on school climate in A Review of School Climate Research.
 This rather dense academic report suggests that "school climate" can be thought of in five dimensions.
 Here are the actionable conclusions:

 School climate clearly matters a lot, but many of its qualities are hard to measure.
-As part of the Local Control Funding Formula (LCFF), school districts are required to include plans for measurably improving school climate as part of the Local Control Accountability Plan (LCAP).
+School districts are required to include plans for measurably improving school climate as part of the annual Local Control Accountability Plan (LCAP).
 (You can find it in "priority 6" of your district's LCAP.)
 The California Department of Education recommends a school climate survey as a model practice.

-In California, the most widely-used survey that relates to school climate is the California Healthy Kids Survey (CHKS), a component of the broader California School Climate Survey (CSCS).
+In California, the most widely-used survey that relates to school climate is the California Healthy Kids Survey (CHKS), a component of the broader California School Climate, Health, and Learning Surveys (CSCHLS).
 Many California districts have some experience with these surveys because they were briefly supported by federal Title IV funding in the 2008-09 school year.
 When this source of funding dried up, the survey became one of the many things that school districts can decide to invest in (or not) as part of the funds they receive under the Local Control Funding Formula (LCFF).
 Lessons learned from California's grant to improve school climate offer insight for school districts going forward.

 Students have a lot to say about their schools.
 Ironically, the California School Climate Survey does not include a model for collecting feedback from them.
 There are alternatives.
 For example, the National School Climate Center provides surveys that include students.
 Ed100 Lesson 2.10 explores practical approaches.